 Finding a dog harness that’s small enough to fit a puppy is also challenging.
 We wasted money on a couple before finding one that fit.
 Why a harness, you ask?
 Smaller dog breeds and puppies are known for having sensitive throats, and trying to teach a Havanese to walk using a collar can cause issues with their trachea (not guaranteed, be gentle!).

 We did not find a harness that would fit Bumi until he was 14 weeks old.
 So, chances are this is something that you can wait to buy this until your doggo is 14 weeks – 4 months old.
 Before buying any harness, just be sure to measure.
 Some dogs respond to certain types of harnesses better than others.

 Measure your dog’s girth around the chest (just behind the front legs) to determine what harness size to buy.

 Dog Leashes & Leads

 Leashes and leads are two different things.
-Use a leash when training your puppy to walk and keeping it close to you.
-Use a lead for “free reign” time, where you let the puppy explore by itself and wander around.
+Use a leash when training your puppy to walk and keep it close to you.
+Use a lead for “free rein” time, where you let the puppy explore by itself and wander around.
 Leads are also used in distance training exercises.
 Leads can be as short or as long as you need.